A highlight video of some of our UN SDG Initiatives at Outsource Access

-Outsource Access had it’s true beginnings when our CEO Brad Stevens from Atlanta, GA hired his first VA from the Philippines, Jaycel.
+Outsource Access began when our CEO Brad Stevens from Atlanta, Georgia hired Jaycel, his first Virtual Assistant from the Philippines.

-Over the course of their relationship, they established a mutually beneficial relationship that ultimately led to the launch of the company to nearly 400 employees 2.5 years later with Jaycel running operations as the COO while Brad focused on strategy and sales as the CEO.
+Over the course of their relationship, they established a mutually beneficial relationship that ultimately led to the company’s launch, which grew to over 500 employees in just four years later.
+Jaycel runs operations as the COO while Brad focuses on strategy and sales as the CEO.

-However, early in their relationship Jaycel shared that due to the type of income she was making from their work together that she was able to give back to a local village by buying shoes for all the children.
-Inspired by Jaycel’s give-back mentality and Brad’s commitment to community impact, the company launched our grass roots “Virtual Assistants Give Back” program 3 years ago.
-It started with expanding the shoe program to include educational supplies that we delivered over two trips to over 60 children in two villages.
+Early in their relationship, Jaycel shared that because of the income she was making from their work together, she could give back to a local village by buying shoes for all the children.
+Inspired by Jaycel’s give-back mentality and Brad’s commitment to community impact, the company launched our grassroots “Virtual Assistants Give Back” program 3 years ago.
+It started with expanding the shoe program to include educational supplies we delivered over two trips to over 60 children in two villages.

 These efforts and other give-back initiatives led to the opportunity from Brad’s leadership within the Global Entrepreneurs’ Organization to lead one of 4 groups at a think-tank event at the United Nations headquarters with nearly 200 EO members from around the world.
 Along with taking these findings back to his local EO Chapter as President of EO Atlanta to implement an “Impact Chair” role he also wanted to more formally integrate the SDG’s into our company philosophy and “Give Back” initiatives to a more sustainable program with long-term impact.